Hidden 9-meter long chamber inside Great Pyramid revealed - NewsBreak

 The corridor, which measures 9 meters (nearly 30 feet) by 2 meters (more than 6 feet), is perched above the famous structure’s main entrance and was detected using a scan, authorities said.
 The function of the chamber is currently unknown, although such corridors often lead to further archaeological discoveries.

 Egyptian archaeologist Zahi Hawass and the country’s Minister for Tourism Ahmed Eissa, announced the discovery at the pyramid’s base.
-Biden says he’s not confident Supreme Court will clear student loan forgiveness plan
+National News: Get the latest national headlines from WKRG News 5

 The chamber was discovered by the Scan Pyramids project, an international programm that uses scans to look at unexplored sections of the ancient structure.